temperlang/temperlang-blog/posts/generically-speaking.md

 > Perl has three built-in data types: scalars, arrays of scalars, and associative arrays of scalars, known as "hashes".
 A scalar is a single string (of any size, limited only by the available memory), number, or a reference to something

 Oops.
-Perl has one *scalar* type which is used to represent strings, integers, floating point numbers, and booleans.
+Perl has one *scalar* type which is used to represent strings, integers, floating-point numbers, and booleans.

 [^perldata]: From [Perldoc &sect; perldata](https://perldoc.perl.org/perldata)

 Perl and PHP both have added [experimental functions](https://perldoc.perl.org/builtin#created_as_number) like *is_bool* that report approximate runtime type information.
 When used carefully, they allow libraries to do generic conversion of records to JSON, for example emitting JSON `false` instead of `0` depending on whether the scalar came from a logical operator like `!` or `||`.
 The Temper designers want to avoid reliance on brittle RTTI because it imposes a recurring tax on library users to write code in an unnatural way.

-JavaScript distinguishes between strings and numbers but not between small integers and floating point numbers.
+JavaScript distinguishes between strings and numbers but not between small integers and floating-point numbers.

-RTTI is not sufficient, even among widely used dynamic languages, to let Temper meet its goal of specializing behaviour based on actual type parameter bindings.
+RTTI is not sufficient, even among widely used dynamic languages, to let Temper meet its goal of specializing behavior based on actual type parameter bindings.

 - RTTI is not available when there are no inputs of that type.
 How for example, could a function using RTTI determine a type's *distinguished zero value* given an empty list.
-- RTTI often conflates related types: Besides Perl 5's scalar, JavaScript's `number` type does not distinguish between integers and floating point numbers.
+- RTTI often conflates related types: Besides Perl 5's scalar, JavaScript's `number` type does not distinguish between integers and floating-point numbers.

 ## Monomorphization